Flag Of The United States Of America

 Photo courtesy of Audrey Lambert

-We encourage you to proudly fly your flag every day
+We encourage you to proudly fly your flag every day and particularly on the following days:

 New Year’s Day, January 1